 Burns aren’t just painful.
 If they’re serious enough, they can also put you in the hospital and make you miss out on work.
 The combination of medical bills, lost wages, and other expenses can be extremely financially stressful.
-A burn injury lawyer in Stone Mountain can help you get compensation.
+A personal injury lawyer in Stone Mountain can help you get compensation.

 Learn more about your personal injury claim and how a Georgia attorney will help you handle it.
 If you have any questions about your specific case or want to know how much you could get from your settlement, you can talk to someone from our firm for free.